harbourlab/SparK/README.md

          Usage: "-dg GAPDH RS1"
 -tss     set to "yes" for TSS sites and direction of transcription being indicated with arrows.
 -w       define plot width.
 Default is 150.
+-scale   set to "no" if no scalebar should be plotted.
+Default "yes"

 Example comparing different datatypes for 2 cell lines (K562 and HepG2)